OAmAr/UConn-Transpo/semat/semat-1.md

 ###Action Items
 We need to better understand our resources and limitations.
 We've had some grand ideas, but we haven'y fully accounted for how much time we are going to put into this project amidst our other classes, activities, etc. Once we have an effort commitment from everyone, we will be prepared to being building.

+##Way of Working

+###Principles Established
+- Tool needs agreed
+- Practice & tool constraints known

+###Action Items
+We need to establish which software development method we will use (agile, waterfall, etc).

+##Team

+###Seeded
+- Mission defined
+- Constraints known and defined
+- Responsibilities outlined

+###Formed
+- Enough members recruited
+- Roles understood
+- Members introduced
+- Communication mechanisms defined

+###Action Items
+We need to decide when we can meet routinely to discuss progress outside of class.

+##Requirements

+###Conceived
+- Stakeholders agree system is to be produced
+- Users identified
+- Opportunity clear

+###Bounded
+- System purpose agreed
+- System success clear
+- Shared solution understanding exists
+- Constraints identified and considered

+###Action Items
+Address conflicts that arise due to data and system configuration constraints.